-Inventories consist primarily of finished goods and are stated at the lower of cost or market, using the first-in, first-out method.
+Inventories are stated at the lower of cost or net realizable value, using the first-in, first-out method.
 The Company reviews its inventory for obsolescence and any inventory identified as obsolete is reserved or written off.
 The Company's determination of obsolescence is based on assumptions about the demand for its products, product expiration dates, estimated future sales, and management's future plans.
-At December 31, 2016 and 2015, the reserve for obsolescence totaled \$82,000, and \$29,000, respectively.